-Crassula [KRASS-yew-luh] succulent plants come in a broad, diverse range of shapes, sizes, and styles along with many varieties.
+Crassula [KRASS-yew-luh] succulent plants come in a broad, diverse range of shapes, sizes, and styles, along with wide varieties.

-The most famous of the Crassulas is the favorite jade plant, but you’ll find many other varieties to enjoy and collect.
+The most famous of the Crassulas is the favorite jade plant, but you’ll find wide other varieties to enjoy and collect.

-There are many other crassula varieties with leaf colors ranging from an olive green color to a striking grayish-pink.
+There are many other crassula varieties with leaf colors ranging from an olive green to striking grayish pink.

 The jade with leaves thick and juicy on woody stems to the square-shaped foliage on perforata, with leaves appearing to grow from leaf centers.

-Many make excellent indoor plants, use others in landscaping.
+Many make excellent indoor plants and use others in landscaping.

 Caring For Crassula Plant Care

 Most varieties prefer bright light, and low light conditions cause the bottom leaves to drop.